GM cleared in first case over updated ignition switch

 2 Min Read

-NEW YORK (Reuters) - A federal jury in New York on Wednesday found General Motors was not to blame for a crash of an Arizona man who alleged that his accident was caused by an updated version of the carmaker's ignition switch that did not adequately fix the flaws of a previous model.
+NEW YORK (Reuters) - A federal jury in New York on Wednesday found General Motors (GM.N) was not to blame for a crash of an Arizona man who alleged that his accident was caused by an updated version of the carmaker's ignition switch that did not adequately fix the flaws of a previous model.

 An earlier version of the switch had been linked to nearly 400 injuries and deaths, but GM settled the last case involving that switch in September last year.
 The company so far has paid roughly $2.5 billion in criminal and civil penalties, settlements and legal fees in connection with that switch.